Looking for the best food tours in Tokyo? From exploring Tsukiji Fish Market to a ramen tasting tour, it’s time to experience Japanese food!

 Explore the plethora of seafood stalls while flitting between boxes packed with sea urchins.
 Observe busy vendors carving huge bluefin tuna and spot nervous pufferfish floating in tanks.

 One of the things I really love about making sushi is you can go wild with different flavour combinations.
-For me, that means lots of spice an chili.
+For me, that means lots of spice an chilli.

 In this class you will get step-by-step instructions on how to make delicious and attractive sushi.
 And trust me when I say this, it’s a lot easier than it looks.

 During this hands-on cooking lesson you’ll learn how to make eight or nine different kinds of sushi while spending an afternoon with friendly locals in an informal atmosphere.
 You’ll also learn proper techniques on how to make tasty sushi rice.

 This class is taught by local female instructors, all of whom speak English.
 A number of different common types of sushi will be covered in the class, including inari, nigiri, and sushi rolls.

 As this is always a small group tour, you’re guaranteed one-on-one assistance from the instructors.
 That means you’ll have plenty of opportunities to ask questions too.

 Tour guide Yoshi has experienced a lot of “tourist traps” in Japan and started his tour company to provide visitors a unique experience.
 He’s picked some of the best spots to enjoy Shinjuku nightlife on the Shinjuku After Dark Izakaya Tour.

 He’ll take you to the best late-night food and drinking spots in Tokyo, including izakaya (Japanese gastropubs) in the notorious Kabukicho and classic Omoide Yokocho street.
 Enjoy yakitori and drinks while bar-hoping with a fun group!